microsoft/vscode-react-native/doc/customization.md

 ## Setting up React Native global CLI

+By default React Native Tools extension uses React Native local CLI from React Native project's dependencies to run React Native commands.
+Local CLI module is available at the following path: `yourProjectDir/node_modules/.bin/react-native`.
+But you always have an opportunity to change that approach and use React Native global CLI.

 To specify React Native CLI installed globally, you can use `reactNativeGlobalCommandName` parameter.
 This parameter is responsible for launcher command name, which is used to run React Native commands.
+If you edit `reactNativeGlobalCommandName` parameter in your `settings.json` file, the extension will use specified launcher command name to run React Native commands.
 For example, `react-native` is launcher command name for Facebook React Native CLI.
 You can specify it like this:

 ```